Advice from business leaders and industry experts

 It won’t come as much of a surprise, but 2023 will be a huge year for Artificial Intelligence (AI).
 Marketers are already using AI tools such as ChatGPT, Jasper and Plann to help with copywriting tasks.
 These work by inputting prompts related to a topic and having the app create copy suggestions.
 AI copywriting tools might not be able to replace authentic content that captures your company’s tone of voice, personality, and values, but the generated content is editable, and can be a time saver for your small business.

-With the help of AI, improving your web site content so you’ll be ranked higher by search engines (that’s SEO for those in the know) has also become easier.
-AI can help you to create top-ranking content by discovering related keywords and rewriting copy to incorporate specific keywords and topics you’re trying to target.
+With the help of AI, improving your website content so you’ll be ranked higher by search engines (that’s SEO for those in the know) has also become easier.
+AI can help you create top-ranking content by discovering related keywords and rewriting copy to incorporate specific keywords and topics you’re trying to target.

 Video is now the preferred content format for most social media users.
 Video works because it gets your message across quickly and effectively.